Are you a Homeowner, Landlord or Business looking for a local Electrician?

 Wiring & Rewiring

-Our Electricians are highly experienced in new wiring installations and rewire of old properties.
+Our Electricians are highly experienced in new wiring installations and rewiring of old properties.

 Homes built in Basildon up to 1970 were wired with red, black and green wiring (live, neutral and earth).
 Many homes in the area still have these old cables.

-Between 1970 and 2004 homes were wired with red live and black neutral cables still but with a green and yellow earth.
+Between 1970 and 2004, homes were still wired with red live and black neutral cables with green and yellow earth.

 Any households that haven’t been fully or partly rewired in the past 30 years might need rewiring.
 Feel free to give us a call if you need any advice on this.